The power of memories in our day-to-day lives is often overlooked. Memories are powerful tools. If used correctly they are tools of positive change.

 We “know” how the act of betrayal taints the ceremony of the relationship.
 We chose to remove this association.
 As we attend other marriage ceremonies we can check in with ourselves emotionally.
 Asking yourself how we feel and checking to see if the past negative association is still tainting the event.
 If the association still exists, then we can consciously keep deciding to move it away from this to the responsible party.

 This the last part of the strategy on taking control of the power of memories.
 It can also be the most effective.
 You have your inventory of memories and those that are associated with positive emotions.
 Now make these positive memories a part of your daily affirmations.

 Turn up the volume on your positive memories by bringing to the forefront of your awareness.
 Put keywords that bring these positive memories to your awareness.
 It’s as simple as that.
 But it is a very powerful way to use the power contained within our memories.

 We also recommend the use of another powerful exercise for exploring memories.
 We use it in our introductory phase.
 This helps us to expand our awareness and find what we value and what we fear.

-The interesting thing is that the more you do this exercise the more other positive memories will come forward.
-You will begin to gain momentum turning the power of memories to your advantage.
+The interesting thing is that the more you do this exercise, the more other positive memories will come forward.
+You will gain momentum, turning the power of memories to your advantage.
 This will increase your positive outlook on life.
 People with positive outlooks tend to attract other positive people and situations.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia